 Heat Pump Vs Electric Furnace - Richard, Thank you for such a great site!
 We have learned a lot from reading your site and recommend it to all our friends.
-We have to replace our air conditioner that has an electric furnace for heat.
-We got several quotes from three different contractors and two of the contractors are recommending replacing the electric furnace with a heat pump system that has electric heat back up.
+I have to replace our air conditioner that has an electric furnace for heat.
+We got several quotes from three different contractors.
+Two of the contractors are recommending replacing the electric furnace with a heat pump system.
+The heat pump will have electric heat back up.

 Heat Pump Vs Electric Furnace with Air Conditioner: Efficiency Factors

 Heat Pumps are Common in the South and Provide heat and air conditioning